George-R-Heath/NanoLocz/README.md

 Once installed the app can be used from the apps tab.
 For quick access right click the NanoLocz app to add to Favourites and/or Quick Access Toolbar.\
 **MATLAB app requirements:** MATLAB 2020a (the newer the better), Curve Fitting Toolbox, Image Processing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Bioinformatics Toolbox, Computer Vision Toolbox.
-4. Install NanoLocz in MATLAB Online.
-Click [Open NanoLocz in MATLAB Online](https://matlab.mathworks.com/open/github/v1?repo=George-R-Heath/NanoLocz) to clone NanoLocz into your Matlab online workspace.
-After cloning, open the latest mlappinstall install file (eg NanoLocz1.2.mlappinstall), install and then change the current folder by navigating to a different folder eg up one level to the repositories folder before running NanoLocz from the apps tab at the top of the page.
-Running NanoLocz whilst having the current folder set as the NanoLocz repository will give the following error: Function 'NanoLocz v1.2' in the current folder shadows the app entry point ...'

 ## Disclaimer:
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR